 Carle Bariatrics is here to help you prepare for the change of a lifetime.
 Our team of experts offers proven laparoscopic options for surgical weight loss: gastric bypass, sleeve gastrectomy and gastric banding.
 Nutrition counseling and post-surgical support helps you maintain weight loss and feel confident about transforming your life.

-For more information, you can talk to your primary care provider or call (217) 902-2100 for services in Champaign-Urbana or Bloomington-Normal.
+For more information on Bariatric Surgery services in Champaign-Urbana or Bloomington-Normal, you can talk to your primary care provider or call (217) 902-2100.

 Research supports the benefits of weight-loss surgery for those who meet the following criteria:

 Weight loss surgery is performed on the stomach and intestine causing a reduction of food intake.
 Bariatric weight loss surgery does not remove fat.
 The goal of surgery is to reduce the size of the stomach which will limit the amount of food you can eat and digest.
 You may return to a normal life after surgery, however for long-term weight loss success, you will be required to change your lifestyle through consumption of healthier foods choices, being physically active and by having strong support systems.
 You must plan every meal, be committed to losing weight and make certain your body is getting all the necessary nutrients needed to survive.

 A gastric bypass is performed by introducing a laparoscope through small abdominal incisions.
 The entire operation is performed "inside" the abdomen and special stapling instruments are used to create a new small stomach pouch.
 The remainder of the stomach is not removed (99 percent), but is completely stapled shut and divided from the new small stomach pouch.
 This process allows for faster recovery.